GothicKit/ZenKit/docs/engine/formats/archive.md

 struct zen_binsafe_hashtable_entry {
-    uint16_t name_length; // The length of the name string at the end of the structure uint16_t insertion_index; // The index of this entry in the hashtable `entries` member array uint32_t hash_value; // The hash value of the entry.
-Its purpose is currently unknown. char name[]; // The name of the entry.
+    uint16_t name_length; // The length of the name string at the end of the structure uint16_t insertion_index; // The index of this entry in the hashtable `entries` member array uint32_t bucket_index; // The bucket index of this entry.
+See below. char name[]; // The name of the entry.
 This name is the field name of the entry as explained below };